st3nv/st3nv.github.io/columbia.md

   - "/img/big-img/IMG_7440.png"
 ---

 I'm currently studying statistics at Columbia University.
-Although it's quite empty right now.
 This page is mainly to share some of my experiences.

 ![High Walk](img/big-img/highwalk.png)
 <p align = "center">
-The High Line
+View from the High Line
 </p>